 - Why do you put vinegar in the pie crust recipe?
 Vinegar helps the pie crust stay tender and flakey by inhibiting the gluten development in the dough.

 - How do you keep the pie crust from getting soggy?
 Two methods will help prevent that, blind baking, which I explain in my video.
 Another trick is to brush the bottom of your pie crust with a beaten egg before adding your liquid filling (this would be for pumpkin pie or another pie filling that requires baking).

 - What can I use for pie crust weights?
 I use dry beans or rice; line your pie crust with parchment paper first, though!

 - Can I use rocks for pie weights?
 Sure!
 Just be sure to wash them, and always line your pie crust with parchment paper first.

 - Is homemade pie crust easy?
 Everything gets easier with practice, but pie crust is relatively straightforward.
 Watching a video tutorial always helps me learn a new skill, which is why I filmed my method for making a delicious, flakey pie crust recipe at home!

 Well, now you’ve conquered pie crust!
 Are you wondering what to put in that flakey pie crust?
-Look no further; here’s my Granny’s Cocoa Cream Pie, Coconut Cream Pie, and Pumpkin Honey Cream Pie recipes!
+Look no further; here are my Granny’s Cocoa Cream Pie, Coconut Cream Pie, and Pumpkin Honey Cream Pie recipes!

 So tell me, are you a fan of homemade pie?